-- (i) When all analyses are complete, let both pumps continue to run.
-Start the rinsing procedure in the following order: Take out the inlet of the potassium-permanganate tube from the brown bottle, place it in a wash container (deionized water), and pump until the tube is clear.
-Place the reductant reagent tube inlet in the same wash container, and pump for 30 seconds.
-Place the carrier and HCl tubes in the same container, and pump for 30 seconds.
-Place the carrier and HCl tubes in the same container, and pump for 30 seconds.
-Within this wash period, in the FIAS CONTROL window, click on "Valve Fill/Inject" several times while the pumps are running.
-This action ensures that the sample channel and the inside of the FIAS valve are rinsed effectively.
-Rinse all the tubes with a 10% HCl solution for 5 minutes.
-Rinse all the tubes with a solution of HCl:H2O = 50:50 for 3-5 minutes.
-Place all the tubes back into the wash container and rinse them for 10 minutes. - (j) After rinsing with the last rinse solution (deionized water), remove all the tubes from the rinse-solution container.
-Click on "Move Probe Up/Down" to raise the sampling probe out of the wash beaker.
-Allow the pumps to run until all the tubes and the gas/liquid separator are empty.
-Click on the "Pump 1" and "Pump 2" buttons to stop the pumps, and then release the tension on the pump tubes.
-Make sure that the FIAS valve is in the "Fill" position. - (k) Quit from the program (under "File").
+- (i) Quit from the program (under "File").
 Turn off the gas, instrument, and computer.
-Put the standards, QCs, and blood samples back into the refrigerator. - (I) Place the printed output of the runs in a data file folder.
+Put the standards, QCs, and blood samples back into the refrigerator. - (j) Place the printed output of the runs in a data file folder.
 Make a record of the runs in the laboratory research notebook.
 Enter any other maintenance items or problems in the notebooks.
-Back up and archive the data files weekly. - (2) Inorganic Mercury - (a) For preparation of calibration standard solutions, see Section 6.b.
+Back up and archive the data files weekly.

+(2) Inorganic Mercury

+- (a) For preparation of calibration standard solutions, see Section 6.B.
 (4) (a)-(c). - (b) Pipette 200 μL of QCs and unknown specimens into 15-mL conical tubes.
-Using Digital Dispensette[TM], dispense 2.05 mL of 0.12% Triton X-100[TM] solution into each tube.
-Vortex for 30 seconds. - (c) Load QCs and unknowns onto the AS-91 autosampler starting at A/S location #14. - (d) Click on the FIAS window to activate it.
-Start pump 1 at 100 and pump 2 at 120.
-Then close the FIAS window. - (e) Place the carrier tubing inlet in a water container, HCl tubing inlet in a 3% HCl solution, and the reductant-tubing inlet in a 1.1% stannous-chloride solution.
-Finally, the place potassium-permanganate tubing inlet in a 0.2% potassium-permanganate solution. - (f) The remaining steps in the analysis of inorganic mercury correspond to the total mercury analysis listed in Section 8.d.
-(1) (f)-(l). - d.
-Replacement and Periodic Maintenance of Key Components - (1) A spare FIAS valve should be available.
-If there is any leakage, remove the valve from the pump unit and clean the individual parts of the valve with deionized water. - A spare manifold and gas/liquid separator should be available.
+Load QCs and unknowns onto the AS-91 autosampler. - (c) Click on the FIAS window to activate it.
+Start pump 1 at 100 and pump 2 at 90.
+Then close the FIAS window.
+Turn on the microwave at 20% power by clicking on "Remote 2".
+Make sure that the digester loop is inside the digester vessel and that the digester vessel is filled with about 20-30 mL of water.
+Than close the FIAS window. - (d) Place the carrier tubing inlet in a water container, HCl tubing inlet in a 5% HCl solution, and the reductant-tubing inlet in a 2.5% stannous-chloride solution.
+Finally, the place potassium-permanganate tubing inlet in a 0.2% potassium-permanganate solution. - (e) The remaining steps in the analysis of inorganic mercury correspond to the total mercury analysis listed in Section 8.D.
+(1) (f)-(l).

+D. Replacement and Periodic Maintenance of Key Components

+- (1) A spare FIAS valve should be available.
+If there is any leakage, remove the valve from the pump unit and clean the individual parts of the valve with deionized water. - (2) A spare manifold and gas/liquid separator should be available.
 Blood sample and reductant solutions can obstruct manifold blocks.
 Clean them with soapy water in an ultrasonic cleaner. - (3) Change the separator filter daily. - (4) Before the run, make sure that all the tubes are clean and free from kinks.
 Remove any tubes that may be damaged or blocked and install new tubes.
 To reduce wear on the pump tubes, place one drop of silicone oil on the part of the tube that comes in contact with the pump rollers.
 Release the tension on the pump tubes when you are not using FIMS.
-Replace all the pump tubes after every 7 day run period. - (5) A spare sample probe should be available.
-Clean the probe with a stainless steel cleaning wire for AS 91 Probe, if necessary. - e.
-Calculations
+Replace pump tubes after several days of analysis (as needed). - (5) A spare sample probe should be available.
+Clean the probe with a stainless steel cleaning wire for AS 91 Probe, if necessary.

+E. Calculations